Abdul Aziz Ghazi: Early life and education

-He is an ethnic Baloch, a part of Baloch diaspora who migrated to Punjab from Baluchistan.
+He is an ethnic Baloch, whose family migrated to Punjab from Baluchistan.
 He is from the Sadwani clan of the Mazari tribe, in the town of Rojhan in Rajanpur, the border district of Punjab province of Pakistan.
 He first came to Islamabad as a six-year-old boy from his home town in Rajanpur, when his father was appointed as Imam and Khatib of Central Mosque Islamabad (Lal Masjid) in 1966.

 He studied for few years at Islamabad College, a public school from where he completed his Intermediate and then joined Jamia Farooqia, where he was a student of Saleemullah Khan.

 Aziz later graduated with a Dars-i Nizami degree from Jamia Uloom-ul-Islamia, a Madrasa in Karachi, It was during this time he studied alongside Ahmed Ludhianvi and Azam Tariq.

 After Graduation, Aziz served as Imam of Masjid Mujaddadiyyah in F-8, Islamabad.

 Soviet–Afghan War

 In the 1980s, amid the Soviet–Afghan War, Aziz enlisted in Harkat-ul-Mujahideen.
 He underwent military training at a jihadist camp located in Parachinar before being dispatched to the conflict in Afghanistan.
 He also served as a Leader of the Shura Council of Harkat-ul-Mujahideen.

 He was active in the Zazai District of Paktia Province, engaging in combat against Soviet forces.
 Aziz has asserted that he met the future Taliban founder Mullah Omar during the war.
 According to journalist Declan Walsh, Aziz briefly persuaded his brother to join him in the conflict.
 However, his brother was motivated primarily by a sense of adventure rather than religious ideology and departed after only a few days.

-In a 2025 podcast he claimed that he fought in the Battle of Jaji and his involvement in the war continued and he befriended prominent figures including Osama bin Laden, Qari Saifullah Akhtar and Fazlur Rehman Khalil.
+In a 2025 podcast he claimed that he fought in the Battle of Jaji and claimed to have befriended prominent jihadist figures including Osama bin Laden, Qari Saifullah Akhtar and Fazlur Rehman Khalil.
 In a 2014 interview on the Pakistani news show on Dunya News, Aziz stated that he was trained at a camp operated by Khalil.